 Timeframe of documentary post-production.

-When asking, how long does it take to edit a documentary?
+We are often asked, how long does it take to edit a documentary?

 Well, the answer is, it depends; and I mean that in the most abstract way.